London, 6-9 November 2018

 XXIII Congress of the Worldwide Association of Women Journalists and Writers

 Telling the whole story; a complex world needs all its story tellers

 The Worldwide Association of Women Journalists and Writers will hold its Congress in London, for the first time, in 2018.
 The event will coincide with the 100th anniversary of female suffrage in the UK.

 The four day event will focus on story telling.
 With more women joining together to challenge norms of behaviour, it matters that women are amongst those telling the stories and deciding which stories and voices must be heard.
 The less diverse the story tellers, the less diverse the stories and the less informed our decisions will be.
 But what are the challenges for the digital age, for workplaces, for frontline reporting?
 And do women journalists and writers really have the power to influence and lead these changes?

 The last Congress, in Santiago in 2016, was attended by around 700 people from around the world and was opened by Chilean President Michelle Bachelet.

-Under the presidency of Sarah Gibson, the team is now working together with the BBC, Google, the journalism faculties at City, University of London and the University of Kent, Women in Journalism, the Frontline Club, English Pen, City Hall, European Bank for Reconstruction and Development (EBRD), Clobal Alliance for Media and Gender (GAMAG) and other partners to hold three days of discussion, debate, workshops and visits in London.
+Under the presidency of Sarah Gibson, the team is now working together with the BBC, Google, the journalism faculties at City, University of London and the University of Kent, Women in Journalism, the Frontline Club, English Pen, City Hall, European Bank for Reconstruction and Development (EBRD), Clobal Alliance for Media and Gender (GAMAG) and other partners to hold four days of discussion, debate, workshops and visits in London.